I got a late start in personal finance….

 I grew up in a small family, my parents immigrated to American in the late 70s/early 80s from their country in Asia.
 Growing up we were poor, living off one income.
 My mom worked at a restaurant cooking just to supported 4 children and send them to college.
 We were taught to study hard in school, go to college, get a successful job and save your money.
 We did all that – yet it’s still hard to get ahead.

-Today, I’m just starting to get hold of my personal finances now, and starting to learn about the ways of diversification of funds, F.I.R.E, and how people are retiring early.
-Which is why I’m writing this blog – as I’d like to write about how to get better at money management, things I learn along the way, and if it benefits people that are not as familiar as well.
+Today, I’m just starting to get hold of my personal finances now.
+I’m starting to learn about the ways of diversification of funds, F.I.R.E, and how people are retiring early.
+Which is why I’m writing this blog.
+I’d like to write about how to get better at money management, things I learn along the way, and if it benefits people that are not as familiar as well.
 For experts, discussions on improving would be great.

 This blog is an evolution of my personal finance, to achieving basic goals of financial stability, and understanding my basic worth.